 You will have access to the dedicated Alliance MBS Postgraduate Careers Service that will support you in your search for graduate jobs and schemes by offering one-to-one consultations, webinars, and application and CV advice.

-Reading information about for each course will give you an idea of the kind of routes you could take with each course, although these documents are by no means exhaustive.
+Reading information about careers for each course will give you an idea of the kind of routes you could take with each course, although these documents are by no means exhaustive.

 With the dedicated Alliance MBS Postgraduate Careers Service, The University of Manchester Careers Service and the fact the University is the no. 1 most targeted university in the UK by top graduate employers (High Fliers Report 2022), you are well supported in your career goals, whatever they may be.